 Despite much of the attention of the tournament surrounding VAR, the FIFA Women's World Cup in France was a large success and saw record viewing audiences around the world.
 The Americans ultimately came out victorious for the fourth time in their history but they weren't the only nation to shine at this summer's tournament.
 Here … Continue reading FIFA Women’s World Cup 2019 – Team of the Tournament

 What many thought to be the Group of Death is now complete with England topping Group D with a stunning nine points from three matches.
-The Lionness finished their group stage matches with a glorious win over Japan, getting their redemption from 2015 when they were knocked out at the hands of the Japanese in … Continue reading FIFA Women’s World Cup 2019 – Japan 0-2 England – Tactical Analysis
+The Lionness finished their group stage matches with a glorious win over Japan, getting their redemption from 2015 when they were knocked out at the hands of the Japanese in the semi-finals.
+Here is The Mastermind Site's tactical analysis for Japan vs. England as Group D comes to a close.

 Group E kicked off yesterday with Canada beating Cameroon, and now both opening fixtures of Group E have been played, both ending in 1-0 score-lines.
-Canada's victory against Cameroon was fairly comfortable, while Netherlands had to really dig this one out and were only able to snatch it right at the end from a resilient … Continue reading FIFA Women’s World Cup – New Zealand 0-1 Netherlands – Tactical Analysis
+Canada's victory against Cameroon was fairly comfortable, while Netherlands had to really dig this one out and were only able to snatch it right at the end from a resilient New Zealand side.
+Here is The Mastermind's Tactical Analysis for New Zealand 0-1 Netherlands.